Officials release details about worker’s death at Lhoist Chemical Lime Plant in Giles Co. - NewsBreak

 The investigation is just getting started, Kesterson walked WFXR News’ Kelsey Jean-Baptiste through the process.
 Kesterson says the first step is for the investigative team to sweep the mine of any other potential dangers.

 “After that, they will take a look at the accident scene and try to go over it and figure out what happened there,” explained Kesterson.
-“They are also going to assess violations with the mine to see if there is anything that wasn’t in regulation or wasn’t correct that was happening there.”Bruton Smith, founder of Speedway Motorsports, dies at 95
+“They are also going to assess violations with the mine to see if there is anything that wasn’t in regulation or wasn’t correct that was happening there.”Breaking news, weather, and sports on your smartphone with the WFXR News app

 From there, the Virginia Department of Energy and MSHA will work together to prevent another incident like this from happening again.
 However, Kesterson says that mining incidents like the one at Lhoist Chemical Lime Plant are not common.